broadinstitute/bmxp/bmxp/eclipse/readme.md

 This can be a bit overwhelming, but generally there are only a few recipes.

-All groups must contain all members and they must form a clique:
+We want only groups that contain all members, and they must form a clique (default max_distance = 1).
 ```python
 from bmxp.eclipse import MSAligner
 a = MSAligner('DS1.csv', 'DS2.csv', 'DS3.csv', 'DS4.csv')